pydanny/slides/webhooks/index.rst

 What about sending Webhooks?
 ----------------------------

-* It's just python-requests?
-Right?
+* It's just python-requests, right?
 * Every time a user commits an action, python-requests just sends something out!
+* Easy!!!

+.. rst-class:: build

+* Well... actually...

 It's a bit more complicated...
 ---------------------------------

+Planning for failure:

 * How do you track push failures?
 * How many repeats of push failures do you allow?